 Interact With the Immune System

-- helps the immune system distinguish between friend and foe so that the immune system isn’t inadvertently going after the body.
-Think autoimmune conditions.
+- Helps the immune system distinguish between friend and foe so that the immune system isn’t inadvertently going after the body, as in autoimmune conditions

 Integrity of the Gut Lining

 Lack of healthy microbes can result in a permeable gut lining - a “leaky gut” - whereby infection, undigested food, toxins, or metals can get into the blood and travel to other parts of the body.
 The result can be a wide range of inflammatory conditions.